 Hype or game-changer?
-What does AI really mean for the insurance industry?
-The experts’ opinion.
+What does AI mean for insurance?

 This May, in partnership with Insider Engage, we hosted a webinar with a panel of insurance industry and technology experts to demystify the topic of AI and how the latest wave of Generative AI tools like ChatGPT can provide operational value.